 As we are generating a PDF file, we don't want to include the calculation sheet.
 So best would be to hide this sheet in our template.
 Thus it won't appear anymore in the generated PDF, but you can still access it from the generated Google Sheets.
-To do so, simply right click on this sheet, then click Hide sheet.
+To do so, right-click on this sheet, then click Hide sheet.

 5. Submit your Google Form to test

 Once you have configured Form Publisher click on the eye at the top right corner.